+Honors Cost: \$1050; 8/1 \$1080

 Chemistry 1 and Honors Chemistry 1 (Grades 9-12; Alg.
 2 concurrently enrolled) - Cheryl Red -This yearlong course provides a hands-on lab experience for most chapters where students will be required to complete formal lab reports.
 This class will meet for 16 weeks in the fall and 16 weeks in the spring.
 The three-hour class will include lecture, problem solving, and labs.
 Parents will be responsible for overseeing the completion of all assignments at home.
-Those interested in earning honors credit will meet an extra 30 minutes right after class to delve deeper into some subjects.
+Those interested in earning honors credit will set up an honors contract with Mrs. Red.
 This course counts 1 credit on the high school transcript.
 It is mandatory that the student be enrolled in Algebra 2 or have completed Algebra 2 successfully before taking Chemistry.
 Textbook: Berean Builder's Discovering Design with Chemistry Text & Answer Key

+Time:

+Monday/Wednesday;

+9:00-10:30 am

+Dates:

+8/14-12/11/23 and 1/8-5/1/24

+Regular Cost:

+\$950;

+8/1 \$980